-Adoption Hospital Plan
+Adoption Hospital Plan for Adoptive Parents

-Adopting a newborn is an exciting adventure.
-There is so much to prepare for with a new baby on the way.
-Parents must make sure the nursery is fully equipped, they have enough time away from work and that they have completed all of the appropriate new parent readiness courses.
+Of course, parents must also make sure their home nursery is fully equipped; that they have enough time away from work; and that they have completed all of the appropriate new parent readiness courses.

-Some birth moms prefer to go through labor and delivery on their own.
+Some birth mothers prefer to go through labor and delivery on their own.
 Many more find the support of the adoptive parents eases their hearts and minds.
 Whether an adoptive couple spends their time at the hospital in the delivery room or the waiting room, they should be prepared, both physically and mentally.

-Parents need to ask the birth mom what would help her to be most comfortable, and they should respect her choices.
+Parents need to ask the birth mother what would help her to be most comfortable, and they should respect her choices.
 Though she is giving birth to their child, it is very emotionally and physically demanding to give birth to a child.
 If the birth mom prefers the adoptive parents to give her some space, they should strive to do so.

 Adoptive parents should also speak with the hospital staff and caregivers.
 They may wish to attend a tour of the labor and delivery area, which is common for expecting parents.
 They should make the situation known to the hospital staff, which is certain to accommodate these special needs.

-The parents should also prepare for themselves.
+The parents should also prepare items for themselves.
 While some women labor only a short while before the baby is born, childbirth can take a very long time.
-Parents should pack “go bags” for themselves that include toiletries, snacks and even a change of clothes.
+Parents should pack “go bags” for themselves that include toiletries, snacks, and even a change of clothes.

 * This link is an affiliate link.
-This means if you click through and make a purchase, the non-profit, Lifetime Adoption Foundation will get a portion of the proceeds.
-The foundation supports educational scholarships for birth mothers.
+This means if you click through and make a purchase, the nonprofit, Lifetime Adoption Foundation will get a portion of the proceeds.
+The Foundation supports educational scholarships for birth mothers.

 Lifetime Adoption, Inc.